zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-amazon.md

 This is also seen in the viewpoints of the agendas and “do not debate”.
 Do not debate.
 Do not dissipate, be compassed, and fade away.
 Tightly, the Emigration distanced the Debate from the Debate.
 Separate Distance The unrestricted heart will dwell.
-Nirvana, which is the territory of the disputed What is the territory of the disputed Nirvanasays.
-All those editors It is Nirvana, which exterminates all the cravings of the deviated lust.
+Nibbana, which is the territory of the disputed What is the territory of the disputed Nibbanasays.
+All those editors It is Nibbana, which exterminates all the cravings of the deviated lust.
-Where there is no fear of this disputed territory as the guarded place Nirvana is looking at where it is not as unpretentious The behold thinks and looks with a sterile.
+Where there is no fear of this disputed territory as the guarded place Nibbana is looking at where it is not as unpretentious The behold thinks and looks with a sterile.

 [Msdiv 132] (#msdiv132) {#msdiv132 .ref .msdiv} (13 - 3)